atif-1402/omashell/README.md

 # Omashell - Alpha Version
-Omashell is a Quickshell configuration built to feel native on Omarchy OS by DHH.
-It ships a polished bar, launcher, OSD, settings, and media experience that matches Omarchy’s riced defaults and tooling out of the box.
-It’s intentionally minimal, fast, and customizable without breaking the visual identity.
+Omashell is a Quickshell configuration inspired by Omarchy OS.
+It includes a bar, launcher, OSD, settings, and media widgets built while experimenting with Quickshell and customization.
+The goal is to keep things simple, fast, and easy to tweak.

 ---